Video shows man attempt to set Queens restaurant on fire

 Chung was apparently angry about a wage dispute with the owner of the restaurant.

-He was arrested later that night near his home by fire marshals.
+He was arrested by fire marshals later that night near his home.

 ----------